InformaticsMatters/squonk-frontend/README.md

 1. Run `pnpm i:remote` from the monorepo root.
 This will replace local links with the equivalent version from `npm`.

-*Check* the lockfile, ensuring it *should not show any links* between packages.
+_Check_ the lockfile, ensuring it _should not show any links_ between packages.
 The updated submodules should be ready to push changes once the lockfile is committed.

 Note that the `HEAD` of each submodule is not automatically updated when changes are made to the submodules' remotes.
 This needs to be kept up-to-date manually.
 Essentially this involves pushing changes to a submodules as above.
 Then committing the changes to the submodules at the root of the repo, its helpful to keep the submodules `HEAD`s up-to-date.

+## Adding a new submodule

+Use `git submodule add <url> <path>` to add a submodule to the registry.
+Then commit the `.gitmodules` file and the repo ref.

 ## `MONOREPO` Environment Variable